otrv4/otrv4/otrv4.md

     Version 4, and hypothetical future versions identified by "5" and "x" "?OTRv?"
     A bizarre claim that Alice would like to start an OTR conversation, but is unwilling to speak any version of the protocol.
+The receiver will not reply when receiving this.
+"?OTRv?4?"
-Although this is syntactically valid, the receiver will not reply when receiving this.
+    A synthatically invalid query message.
+The receiver will not reply when receiving this.
 ```

 These strings may be hidden from the user (for example, in an attribute of an